What is Government Spending?

 They are for the long term and do not need to be renewed each year.
 Also called “social capital,” they include spending on physical assets like roads, bridges, hospital buildings, and equipment.

 The government mainly gets funds to spend on the economy through revenues it earns.
-However, when revenue is insufficient to pay for the expenditure, it resolves to borrowing.
-Borrowing can be short-term/long-term, and it involves selling government bonds/bills.
-Treasury bills are also issued into the money markets to help raise short-term cash and lasts only 90 days.
+However, when revenue is insufficient to pay for the expenditure, it resorts to borrowing.
+Borrowing can be short-term/long-term, and involves selling government bonds/bills.
+Treasury bills are also issued into the money markets to help raise short-term cash.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.